apache/hawq-docs/admin/HAWQFilespacesandHighAvailabilityEnabledHDFS.md

 Fatal errors can occur due to hardware failure or if you fail to kill a HAWQ process before attempting a filespace location change.
 When a fatal error occurs, you will see the message, "PLEASE RESTORE MASTER DATA DIRECTORY" in the output.
 If this occurs, shut down the database and restore the `${MASTER_DATA_DIRECTORY}` that you backed up in Step 4.

-### Step 5: Update HAWQ to Use NameNode HA by Reconfiguring hdfs-client.xml and hawq-site.xml <a id="configuregphomeetchdfsclientxml"></a>
+### <a id="configuregphomeetchdfsclientxml"></a>Step 5: Update HAWQ to Use NameNode HA by Reconfiguring hdfs-client.xml and hawq-site.xml

 If you install and manage your cluster using command-line utilities, follow these steps to modify your HAWQ configuration to use the NameNode HA service.